Wade’s 101: Haiku retrospective 54

 re-open society

-as the virus roams. - the law of diminishing fucks
+88. the law of diminishing fucks

 The moment we step